 where the constant $c$ can be made explicit (see \cite{Bopp-Rubenthaler-complexe}, Th\'eor\`eme 3.19) and where $\frac{d}{2}=\frac{\dim(V)-d_{0}}{(d_{0}-1)d_{0}}$.
 This explicit computation of the polynomial $b_{Y} $ in the particular case of $PV$'s of commutative parabolic type has been obtained by several authors, using dictinct methods (see \cite{Bopp-Rubenthaler-complexe}, \cite{Faraut-Koranyi-book},\cite{Kostant-Sahi}, \cite{Wallach}).
-It is worthwhile noticing that the constant $d$ is the same as the constant $d$ which is familiar to specialists of Jordan algebras (see Remark \ref {rem-PVcom=alg.Jordan=tube}).
+The constant $d$ is the same as the constant $d$ which is familiar to specialists of Jordan algebras. \end{example}